dthompasionas/password-generator/README.md

 In this assignment we had to create a password generator using only the given HTML, CSS, and JavaScript.

+Use this generator to create secure passwords, you will see prompts and instructions on how to do so.

 ## Acceptance Criteria

 ```